*Original publication, February 2019, updated January 2022.

 Insufficient sleep is usually a huge factor in our house for attitude problems.

-Homework, social media, internet, video games, and tv.
+Homework, social media, internet, video games, and TV.

 Kids are freakin' tired.